Hoverbear/hoverbear.org/content/consulting/index.md

 +++

-> **Currently, services are only available to Indigeous led organizations, or by referral.**
+> **Currently, services are only available to Indigenous led organizations, or by referral.**

 Doing good work is incredibly hard work.
 The world is constantly weathering your organization with new challenges to overcome and new opportunities to grasp.
 I work with your organization over the long term to create capacity and capability amongst your team, preparing them for what is to come.
 I advocate for practical solutions and foster cooperation over competition.